-5 Must-Try Foods with Mentaiko Roe that are Popular in Japan
+5 Popular Japanese Foods and Dishes with Mentaiko Roe

-Today I went to a 7 eleven convenience store in my neighborhood to buy a lunch, where I found a newly released Onigiri rice ball lined up on the shelf.
-I love trying new products, so the Onigiri attracted my interest and I just grabbed it on impulse.
+Today I went to a 7 eleven convenience store near my house to buy lunch, where I found a newly released Onigiri rice ball lined up on the shelf.

-The main ingredients of the Onigiri I purchased are grilled salmon flakes and Mentaiko.
-The salmon flakes have just a right amount of salt and the Mentaiko roe gives the salmon a little bit of kick.
-As a result, They are a good match for the onigiri.
+The salmon flakes have just the right amount of salt, and the Mentaiko roe gives them a little bit of kick.
+And as a result, they are a good match for the rice.

-By the way, Mentaiko is used as a main ingredient in a wide variety of foods in Japan, so finally I want to introduce 5 popular Japanese foods with Mentaiko roe.
+In Japan, Mentaiko is used as the main ingredient in a wide range of foods and dishes.
+So last, let me introduce 5 popular Japanese foods using the roe.

 Mentai Chazuke (明太茶漬け)

 Mentaiko is often prepared for the Japanese rice bowl dish “Ochazuke (お茶漬け)” whose rice is soaked in hot green tea or soup.

 The one topped with Mentaiko roe is usually called “Mentai Chazuke (明太茶漬け)” which is one of the most popular Ochazuke varieties loved by many people.